-ANSI/ISEA 138, American national standard for performance for performance and classification for impact resistant hand protection, is due to be published at the end of 2018.
+ANSI/ISEA 138, American national standard for performance for performance and classification for impact resistant hand protection, has been published to improve on the impact performance of industrial gloves.

 For many years, there have been standards in the US and Europe for industrial gloves that protect from cuts, punctures abrasion and chemical exposure.
 However, until recently, there was nothing to address the risk from impact injuries in North America.